Your web browser is outdated and may be insecure

 The RCN has reiterated the risks associated with substituting registered nurses with other roles, with concerns about the impact on patient outcomes.

-What is nurse substitution?
+What is registered nurse substitution?

 The term substitution (in the context of the nursing workforce) means the deliberate and planned replacement of a registered nurse with either the nursing support workforce or a member of another health profession.